Theoretical Guarantees for Permutation-Equivariant Quantum Neural Networks: AUTHOR CONTRIBUTIONS

 \section{AUTHOR CONTRIBUTIONS}

 The project was conceived by ML and MC.
 The manuscript was written by LS, ML, QTN, FS and MC.
 Theoretical results were derived by LS, ML, QTN and MC.
 Numerical simulations were performed by LS, ML and FS.
+LS and ML contributed equally and are to be considered co-first authors.